ithinkihaveacat/node-fishback/README.md

 ## API

-Fishback is heavily event based, and in relies heavily on the four event emitters `http.ServerRequest`, `http.ServerResponse`, `http.ClientRequest` and `http.ClientResponse`.
+Fishback is heavily event based, and it relies heavily on the four event emitters `http.ServerRequest`, `http.ServerResponse`, `http.ClientRequest` and `http.ClientResponse`.